Company Outings

 Green Foothills Is Offering Company Outings

 Want to get outside with your work colleagues?
-Green Foothills is offering special docent-led walks in local open space preserves to company groups of 10 or more.
+Green Foothills is offering special docent-led walks in local open space preserves to company groups of 10 or more when you sponsor our annual Nature’s Inspiration event at the $2,500 level or above.
 We’ll have fun and learn about local ecology and land issues impacting our region.
 Please fill out the form below to express your interest in a company outing.

 Potential Outings